javidel/modern-data-warehouse/text/text.md

     ![Click Close](./images/paste-sql.png)

-8. **Add the create materialized view statement** at the beginning of the query, like in the screenshoot:
+8. **Add the create materialized view statement** at the beginning of the query, like in the screenshot:

     ```
         <copy>